k-xo/zerotogql/README.md

-# Zero to GraphQL Server Generator (Inactive)
+# [Zero](https://github.com/RootbeerComputer/zero) to GraphQL Server Generator (Inactive)

+This README is GPT generated lmao

 ## Overview

 This project provides a simple yet powerful tool to generate GraphQL servers from user-provided schema definitions.
 It leverages Docker to containerize each GraphQL server instance and configures routing dynamically using Nginx.
-The current setup is designed to run on a single virtual machine (VM), but it is adaptable for a serverless architecture.
+The current setup is designed to run on a single VM.

 ## How It Works